project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 allowSearch: true
 ---

-The Sunbird application consists of multiple services, each service a specific purpose.
+The Sunbird application consists of multiple services, each serving a specific purpose.
 All services except keycloak are set up using Docker.
 The steps below take care of installing docker, pulling the required images and creating services based on those images.

 ## Preparation to Setup Application